janko/janko.io/_drafts/rodauth-a-refreshing-take-on-authentication-in-ruby.md

 meant Rodauth cannot be used with Rails.
 However, it turns out Rodauth can in fact be used with any Rack-based web framework, including Rails.

-Integrating Rodauth into Rails for the first time definitely wasn't trivial;
-but once all the kinks had been worked out, I extracted the necessary glue code into **[rodauth-rails]**.
+Integrating Rodauth into Rails for the first time definitely wasn't trivial, but once all the kinks had been worked out, I extracted the necessary glue code into **[rodauth-rails]**.
 It comes with generators, controller & view integration, mailer support, CSRF & flash integration, HMAC security and more.